OrangeAVA/Parallel-Programming-with-Python/README.md

 ## Parallel Programming with Python

-This is the repository for [Parallel Programming with Python](https://orangeava.com/products/parallel-programming-with-python), published by Orange AVA™
+This is the repository for [Parallel and High Performance Programming with Python](https://orangeava.com/products/parallel-programming-with-python), published by Orange AVA™

 ## About the Book